 The nature of the Corporation's ministry is such that its objectives and the strategies it employs to achieve those objectives do not change significantly from year to year.
-The Corporation's aspiration is to provide the churches and their members with the services, advice and general assistance that they require and to fulfil all of the Corporation's responsibilities as Trustees of various chapels and Trust Funds as comprehensively and efficiently as possible.
+Since the Corporation is a "Trust Corporation", one of its fundamental ministries is to act as a Trustee of church property and various Trust Funds established under Charity Commission schemes, trust deeds, wills and other instruments.
+The Directors' aspiration is to provide the churches and their members with the services, advice and general assistance that they require and to fulfil all of the Corporation's responsibilities as Trustees of various chapels and Trust Funds as comprehensively and efficiently as possible.
 The strategy adopted to achieve this has been the dissemination of information through a website and through the production of fact sheets, newsletters and other means as appropriate, to respond to the various needs of the churches as they have arisen and to provide routine services as a matter of course.
-The Directors have endeavoured to inform all potential beneficiaries of the services available to them through the Website, Annual Report and other literature, articles, and advertising, as appropriate.
+The Directors have endeavoured to inform all potential beneficiaries of the services available to them through the website and other literature, articles, and advertising, as appropriate.

-ACTIVITIES
+ACTIVITIES AND ACHIEVEMENTS